From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Purebred Animals: We rarely receive purebred cats, and almost never receive purebred kittens or puppies.
 We very rarely receive hypoallergenic dogs.
 Most of our dogs are mixed breed.

 Kittens: We receive kittens most often in the warmer months – June through October.
-Kittens are rarely available other times of the year.

 All adoptions include adoption counseling and take home care information in addition to the below.
 Please note that adoption fees for individual animals may vary depending on the needs of the animals.